awsdocs/aws-control-tower-guide/doc_source/getting-started-with-control-tower.md

 **Configuration choices that cannot be undone**
 + You cannot change your home Region after you've set up your landing zone\.
-+ After you select any Region for governance by AWS Control Tower, you cannot unselect the Region to remove it from governance\.
 + If you're provisioning Account Factory accounts with VPCs, VPC CIDRs can't be changed after they are created\.

 ## Configure and launch your landing zone<a name="step-two"></a>